What is a late hardship withdrawal?

-- physical/psychological emergency
+- physical/psychological emergency.

-- unplanned deployment
+- unplanned deployment or job change.

-- loss of housing
+- loss of housing.

-- death to dependent individual
+- death to dependent individual.

 - Fall Semester – due January 31